-“Most that we see in India is primarily linked to municipalities that have good leaders” – Sanjay Gupta
+“Most good practices are primarily linked to municipalities with good leaders” – Sanjay Gupta

 Organized at 14:30 PM GMT on 21st Mar, 2018